kailash-manasarovar/statement/docs/timeline/2024/september.md

 - Have the p$rn-gangs realized that someone is helping me?
 - Are they doing their best to muddy the waters?
 - As before, I list all these women - every last one of them - as suspected targets without knowing for sure whether they were targeted or not, although some do look extremely vulnerable.
+- The last set - from 17. onwards - I have been seeing more recently; however, I remember them from before and I did ask Hazel, good-hackers, et al. to send any outstanding ones I might have missed.

 ### Victims posted in September